arunprsh/SageMaker-Data-Wrangler-L400-Workshop/README.md

 **Dataset**

-* [Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) - This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things. <br>
+* [Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) - This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things. <br> <br>
 ![Hotel Booking](./img/hotel-booking.png)<br>

 **Description of the columns**